dbashford/mimosa-bower/README.md

 If `bower.copy.enabled` is set to `true` then mimosa-bower will attempt to copy files from the `bower.bowerDir.path` and into your project's source code.

 By default, mimosa-bower expects to find a `main` property in the `bower.json` of any packages it uses.
-If Mimosa cannot identify the main files for a package because a `main` property hasn't been provided by the package author, Mimosa will indicate that via a message to the console.
+If mimosa-bower cannot identify the main files for a package because a `main` property hasn't been provided by the package author, mimosa-bower will indicate that via a message to the console.
 In cases where the `main` files are not provided, or when you want to include files other than the ones the package author has indicated, you can use `bower.copy.mainOverrides`.

 The [jquery bower.json](https://github.com/jquery/jquery/blob/2.1.3/bower.json) indicates that `jquery.js` is the `main` file.
 By default mimosa-bower will copy that file in.
 If you want the minified file, you would need to provide a `mainOverrides` config.